Can You Sue A Workers Compensation Company/

 If you want to sue your employer because it doesn’t have adequate workers’ compensation coverage or because your injury occurred after an intentional act, you’ll most likely file a personal injury lawsuit.
 Act quickly after the injury, as the statute of limitations for personal injury cases in Pennsylvania is two years.

-Can You Sue a Third Party for Negligence?
+Can You Sue Workers Comp for Negligence?

 A third party is sometimes involved when a person becomes injured on the job.
 Third parties are individuals or companies who aren’t directly connected to the employer but who might have had something to do with the injury.
 You might be driving the company car to meet with a client when another driver rear-ends you and you develop whiplash.